JavGt/vscode-component-creator/README.md

 ## Features

-- Create the component depending on the extension.
+- Create a component depending on the selected language.
-- Create a folder with the selected style extension.
+- Create a style file depending on the type of style or extension selected.
 - You can create styles per module.
-- You can create a style component with the integrated import.
+- You can create a component with built-in style import.
+- It generates a barrel in your folder.
+- In the tsx files, integrate the interface

 ## Integrations